keptn/keptn.github.io/content/community/contributing/index.md

 or to open source development tools used by Keptn.

 In the future we plan to organize bigger in-person and online community events.
-If you want to join as sponsor, reach out to the community in the `#advocacy-and-outreach` channel on the Keptn Slack.
+If you want to join as sponsor, reach out to the community in the `#community-and-outreach` channel on the Keptn Slack.

 ## Internships and Mentorship programs